The Fear of Losing Control

-So, the key to controlling your losing-control anxiety is letting go of your demand for certainty-giving up your unrealistic perfectionism about reality.
-Facing the inherent and unavoidable uncertainty of the future can indeed seem formidable if you demand certainty.
+So, the key to controlling your losing-control anxiety is letting go of your demand for certainty—in other words, giving up your unrealistic perfectionism about reality.
+Facing the inherent and unavoidable uncertainty of the future can indeed seem formidable—if you demand certainty.
 But letting go of this demand is the key to letting go of your fear.
 If you don't have to control the outcome; if you do not expect to predict with certainty what is by its nature uncertain; if you do not expect to solve a contradiction; then you are free to relax.

-It is this contradiction between the demand for certainty and the reality of uncertainty that will continuously play out again and again without resolution, unless you give up the demand for certainty.
-It is you who must concede; for reality won't give up its uncertainty for you.
+It is this contradiction between the demand for certainty and the reality of uncertainty that will continuously play out again and again without resolution—unless you give up the demand for certainty.
+It is you who must concede; reality won't ever give up its uncertainty for you.

-But even such a time machine couldn't avoid this gap; for even if you knew the future you couldn't make your decisions now based on that future without in turn changing that future.
-So your time travel shows you how your marriage ends in divorce forty years down the road.
-So you decide to divorce your wife in the here and now so as to avoid a tragic ending to your marriage forty long years from now.
+But even such a time machine couldn't avoid this gap.
+Even if you knew the future, you couldn't make your decisions now based on that future without, in turn, potentially changing that future.
+Let's say your time travel shows you how your marriage ends in divorce forty years down the road.
+Maybe you decide to divorce your wife in the present day so as to avoid a tragic ending to your marriage forty long years from now.
 But then you still don't know how things ultimately turn out because you have now changed the present, which will somehow affect the future.

-Instead, suppose you discover in your time travels that your marriage works out in the future so you decide to remain married in the here and now.
+Instead, suppose you discover in your time travels that your marriage works out in the future, so you decide to remain married in the here and now.
 But then you have still made a decision that could affect the outcome in the future.
 Do you now avoid going to counseling because you are certain that your marriage will succeed?
-But this is something of which you no longer can be sure-for you have now changed the conditions of that future.
-Thus, you cannot avoid the inevitability of living in a world of uncertainty, even if you had a time machine!
+But in fact, this has become something of which you no longer can be sure, because you have now changed the conditions of that future.
+Thus, you cannot avoid the inevitability of living in a world of uncertainty—even if you had a time machine!

-So how do you live in such a world without experiencing losing-control anxiety?
+How do you live in such a world without experiencing losing-control anxiety?
 You give up demanding certainty.
 But how do you do that?
 The answer to this lies in the cultivation of courage.
 Attaining serenity is possible only if you face the uncertainty of the future with courage.
-This means refusing to cave to the fear of uncertainty.
-This means forcing yourself to walk away from your rumination and worry and to do something constructive with your life.
-It means having the courage to accept yourself as inherently flawed; as part of a universe that offers no guarantees, and as a being that lives imperfectly in this imperfect universe.
+This means refusing to cave to the fear of uncertainty, forcing yourself to walk away from your rumination and worry, and to do something constructive with your life.
+It means having the courage to accept yourself as inherently flawed—as part of a universe that offers no guarantees, and as a being that lives imperfectly in this imperfect universe.

-Courage requires practicing this golden mean between being too afraid and not afraid enough.
-For it is only through such practice that you can acquire a habit of moderating your fear, which is exactly what being courage is.
-There is no algorithm for calculating this golden mean but there is rational judgment grounded in evidence.
+Courage requires practicing this delicate balance, or golden mean, between being too afraid and not being afraid enough.
+It is only through such practice that you can acquire a habit of moderating your fear, which is exactly what being courageous is.
+There is no algorithm for calculating this golden mean.
+But there is, luckily, rational judgment grounded in evidence.

-So to overcome you fear of losing control, you can,
+To overcome your fear of losing control, you can:

-- accept yourself as an imperfect being who is inherently subject to making mistakes about the future; and
+- accept yourself as an imperfect being who is inherently subject to making mistakes about the future